A Guide to Understanding Structured and Unstructured Data for Data Strategies

 What is unstructured data?

-Unstructured data doesn't fit neatly into tables: text documents, images, videos, social media posts, you name it.
+Unstructured data is information that doesn't conform to a predefined data model or organization method and typically includes text documents, images, videos, social media posts, and other varied formats.
 Without a predefined schema holding it back, this data type is flexible enough to handle all sorts of formats.

 Examples include document stores like MongoDB, key-value stores, and object storage systems.
 They're built to handle diverse, complex data where old-school schemas just get in the way.
 So, when you're working with multimedia content or mining social media feeds, the flexibility of unstructured data is a game-changer.